 Communication Studies Major

 Working with their advisor, students tailor their major to prepare for professional or graduate school.
-Or, they pursue careers in media, organizational communication, public relations, or another field.
+Or, they pursue careers in media, organizational communication, public relations, or another field with a communications degree in hand.

 Communication Studies Minor